 Education

 Families consistently cite education access as one of Geebung’s strong suits.
-The suburb falls across both primary and secondary catchments:

 | School | Type | Level | Notes |